TaufeqRazakh/IntroToPerformanceProfiling/readme.md

 We also see the memory allocations and deallocations happening across the call stack.

 ## Roofline analysis with advisor
-For this section we will be working in Devclouds compute node.
-We will be referring to the sample code that is provided by intel and placed under the [roofline_analysis](/cpu_profiling/roofline_analysis) directory.
+For this section we will be working on Devcloud's compute node.
+We will be referring to the sample code provided by intel.
+This is made available to you under the [roofline_analysis](/cpu_profiling/roofline_analysis) directory.
 Compile the project with the `make` command and generate a roofline report with the following command.

 ```
  advixe-cl -collect roofline -project-dir roofline_analysis ./multithreaded_pi_calc
 ```

 Import the report to your local machine and view it with the Advisor GUI.
 Steps to download and open advisor are mentioned in the pre-requisite section.

 ## Quirks